enyone/blog/_drafts/2017-01-07-Randomness-in-Linux.md

 External random sources
 ---

-Linux kernel supports external sources to be used as random bit sources of the entropy pool.
+Using [different software utilities](https://wiki.archlinux.org/index.php/Rng-tools) Linux kernel can become aware of [external hardware](https://en.wikipedia.org/wiki/Hardware_random_number_generator) random bit sources and use these as a source of the entropy pool itself.
 This provides even better entropy in the pool and thus to create better (more unpredictable) pseudorandom data.

 The case of /dev/random